eas342/iraf_and_idl_processing/README.md

 One can run `es_backsub,/saveSteps` to save the individual steps and view background-subtracted fits images to test the residuals.
 Since this multiplies the amount of data by the number of steps, it only runs on 10 images by default.

-## G: Known errors.
+## G: Troubleshooting.
-Error in image section specification - usually it happens when I haven’t loaded the local parameters in (either `cl < local_red_parameters.cl` in the “edited” directory or `cl < local_parameters.cl` in the “processed” directory).
+ - `Error in image section specification` - usually it happens when I haven’t loaded the local parameters in (either `cl < local_red_parameters.cl` in the “edited” directory or `cl < local_parameters.cl` in the “processed” directory).
+ - `Cannot find sky_choices.txt` - didn't make a sky choices file